celicom11/SokoBoy/README.md

 - Tunneling/Macromoves (* SokoBoy implements Tunneling as described in [[sboYass]] and other sources.
 - Goal Parking Order/GPO.
 - Push/Move Ordering, Inertia Move.
-- Deadlock/Deadlocks Table Database. (*, SokoBoy has enhanced Dynamic DeadLocks approach)
+- Deadlock/Deadlocks Table Database. (*, SokoBoy builds DeadLocks dynamically on top of static deadlocks using PI-Corrals)
 - Forward, Reverse and Bidirectional Solving. (*, SokoBoy has kind of Bidirectional/RBFS approach for A** search).
 - PI-Corrals. (*, SokoBoy has elaborated PI-Corrals merging)
 - Relevance Cuts. [[Jun99]](#1)
 - Lower Bound Estimation (of the distance between Sokoban stages)/LBE, [[Jun99]](#1),[[pdb]](#5)) (*, SokoBoy has a custom LBE heuristic).
 - Hungarian method for Assignment/Graph perfect bipartite problems (*, Sokoboy uses adapted impl of [[AL]](#6) algorithm for LBE/A**).
+- Perfect Matching - Sokoboy has a naive/brute-force algorithm to check if goals can be filled by the given set of boxes.
+- Nearest Neighbor Search(NNS) - again, brute-force algorithm for finding nearestone of the precalculated Fixed-Goals configuration nearest (in Hamming distance) to the given stage.
+TODO:  Locality Sensitive Hashing/Min-Hash, etc.

 ## Notes on SokoBoy implementation
 ### General